uwc-eresearch/user_documentation/docs/getting_started/requesting_access.md

 * Go to `hpc1 / repo1` -> `Issues` -> `New Issue`.
 * In the `Title` field enter "join" and click `Create Issue`.

-Administration will be alerted and will confirm your access to the Meerkat cluster.
+The cluster administrators will be alerted and will confirm your access to the Meerkat cluster.